PSHE & RSHE

 “By teaching students to stay safe and healthy, and by building self-esteem, resilience and empathy, an effective PSHE programme can tackle barriers to learning, raise aspirations, and improve the life chances of the most vulnerable and disadvantaged pupils”.
 (PSHE Association, 2017)

-At Robertsbridge Community College, Personal Development & RSHE is taught in discrete lessons to all students.
-It covers a variety of topics such as safety, anti-bullying, drugs, alcohol, and tobacco education (DATE), careers and relationships and sex education (RSE).
+At Robertsbridge Community College, PSHE and RSHE are taught in discrete lessons to all students.
+The lessons cover a variety of topics such as safety, anti-bullying, drugs, alcohol, and tobacco education (DATE), careers and relationships and sex education (RSE).

 As students move up through the school the lessons include topics such as domestic violence, careers - post16 options and relationship and sex education (RSE).
 This will be enriched by additional sessions facilitated by external speakers.